Biographies Characteristics Analysis

 and not a clot of fog, as if poured

-who whitened in milk.
+who whitened it in milk?

 (B. Brodsky, 1972)